 Music education students at the University of Washington enjoy in-depth musical study with world class artist-teachers with a range of strengths and interests.
 Recent visiting scholars and artists with the program include Pablo Liebana-Marin (University of Valencia, Spain), Kedmon Mapana (University of Dar es Salaam, Tanzania), Ben Hunter (Seattle-based roots musician), and Francis Ward (Dublin Institute of Technology, Ireland), and online visits with music educators working locally as well as in Africa, the Americas, Asia, and Europe.

-In addition to degree programs, the UW offers several ways to achieve teacher certification.
+In addition to degree programs, the UW offers several ways to achieve teacher certification at the undergraduate level.
 Each of the programs listed leads to a teaching license in the State of Washington.

 - Post Baccalaureate (BM) Certification, Instrumental or Vocal Emphasis